AthulKrishnaRenjith/UH-Racing-Yolov9-custom/README.md

 # UH Racing Yolov9 Custom

 This repository contains the custom implementation of the Yolov9 model for the UH Racing team.
-The project focuses on utilizing the Yolov9 model for object detection tasks specific to the requirements of the UH Racing team.
+The project focuses on utilizing the Yolov9 model for object detection tasks specific to the requirements of racing.

 ## Table of Contents